usman133/Epic-Voting-System-Java/README.md

 An existing Java voting system modified and updated as part of an assignment, to meet client requirements.

 Updates include:
-* Craeting a welcome message with instructions
+* Creating a welcome message with instructions
 * Creating text files to store information about admins, candidates, and staff members
 * Allowing staff members to login and vote
 * Storing votes for each candidate in candidate text file